Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Updates the Shielded Instance config for an instance.
 You can only use this method on a stopped instance.
 This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
 */
 await gapi.client.compute.instances.updateShieldedInstanceConfig({ instance: "instance", project: "project", zone: "zone",  });

 /*
+Retrieves the list of all InstanceTemplates resources, regional and global, available to the specified project.
+*/
+await gapi.client.compute.instanceTemplates.aggregatedList({ project: "project",  });

+/*
 Deletes the specified instance template.
 Deleting an instance template is permanent and cannot be undone.
 It is not possible to delete templates that are already in use by a managed instance group.